About The KHC Stock & Dividend

 How Many Heinz Ketchup Packs Are Sold Per Year?

 Every year, 11 Bio packs of Heinz ketchup are sold.
-That’s two servings per person!
+That’s 1,27 Mio per hour, and 353 packs per second, and two servings per person!

 How Old Is The Kraft Heinz Company?